 But the music of Mexico is never far from love, which she presents to us in “Oidos” – featuring Mexico City-based Madame Récamier, Alvaro Wonatox (Flor Amargo) and a Son Jarocho musical arrangement performed by Sensacion Jarocha that showcases Sanchez’s romantic voice.
 She follows the love song with the cumbia “Money Pa’la Fiesta” swinging us laughingly around with a girl who just wants to have fun – on a tight budget.

-The beat goes on but the fun is tempered with determination in “Imparable”, Sanchez’s unstoppable fast-beat track of tireless fighting and wining, compressed into a Latin-rocking anthem earworm worthy of constant replays.
+The beat goes on but the fun is tempered with determination in “Imparable”, Sanchez’s unstoppable fast-beat track of tireless fighting and winning, compressed into a Latin-rocking anthem earworm worthy of constant replays.

 Life has its inspirational downs as well as its inspired ups, and “No Siento Nada” tells us that when a relationship is not working, we must embrace the self- realization that pain can bring, along with the power inside to change it.